virgili0/Virgilio/Topics/python-fundamentals.md

 The path to becoming a good programmer is long and requires commitment and dedication, but it will give you satisfaction (and value) like very few other things in life!

-Programming is creativity, problem solving, art!
+Programming is creativity, problem-solving, art!

-If you follow the advice of this guide you won't have any problem to become proficient with Python, and moreover you will have learned the main concepts of programming:
+If you follow the advice of this guide you won't have any problem to become proficient with Python, and moreover, you will have learned the main concepts of programming:

 This means that to learn another language, the biggest obstacle will be to learn the syntax, but the concepts will remain more or less the same!